stedy/binge-trendy/README.md

 ```$python trendy_binge.py -url http://www.imdb.com/title/tt0088526/ -api your_omdb.txt -s 4```

-Returns to the terminal only the finest episodes of the Golden Girls of Season 4 (as decided by IMDb
+Prints to terminal only the finest episodes of the Golden Girls of Season 4 (as decided by IMDb
 members) for your viewing pleasure: